lareponse/badhat/README.md

 # BADHAT

 ```
+Bits
+As
+Decision
+HTTP
-Bits As Decision
+As
-HTTP As Terminal
+Terminal
 ```

-A minimalist, two-phase PHP engine that treats HTTP like a terminal: route files decide, render files display.
+A minimalist, PHP phase engine that treats HTTP like a terminal: route files decide, render files display.
 No magic, no ORM, no framework lock-in.

-Just \~500 lines of PHP.
+Just ~200 lines of PHP that covers 80% of web app needs

 ---